Meta-analysis of Censored Adverse Events: Simulation

 \section{Simulation}

-In this section, we conduct a simulation study to assess the performance of the proposed Bayesian model in estimating the incidence rates and odds ratios (ORs) in the meta-analysis of rare adverse events (AEs) with censored information.
-We compare it with that of other popular methods applied with a standard setting \citep{silva2006statin}.
+In this section, we conduct a simulation study to assess the performance of the proposed Bayesian model for estimating the incidence rates in the meta-analysis of adverse events (AEs) with censored information.
+We compare it with that of other popular methods applied under a standard setting \citep{silva2006statin}. {Other than the proposed Bayesian model, MAGEC, all other methods do not account for censoring.}